amingolnari/amingolnari.github.io/_pages/cv.md

   -	Leveraged electrical engineering expertise in freelance and industrial company settings as a part-time engineer.

+# Contributions and Academic Projects

+* **[Hippocampus Sharp Wave Ripple Detection](https://colab.research.google.com/drive/1eaP046Sz_EGbKcjHsWPC7Bk4N6wdZNDv)**: Developed a Sharp Wave Ripple detection framework using Python and MATLAB and LFP signals, leveraging Savitzky-Golay filtering and Hilbert transforms.
+Integrated and compared five algorithms, including three from the [Eden-Kramer Lab](https://github.com/Eden-Kramer-Lab) and one by a post-doc researcher from the University of Lethbridge.
+This work contributes a novel algorithm tailored to ripple detection, improving the field's ability to analyze hippocampal activity in electrophysiological data.

+* **[Learning Representations by Recirculation](https://github.com/amingolnari/Learning-Representations-by-Recirculation)**: Developed a Jupyter Notebook implementation of the recirculation algorithm proposed by Hinton and McClelland in their paper "Learning Representations by Recirculation," demonstrating the application of autoencoders for unsupervised learning.

+* **Neuroimage Analysis**: Analyzed human brain fMRI and resting-state fMRI data using MATLAB/Python (SPM12/FSL) to detect spatial attention regions in task-driven fMRI analysis.

+* **Visual Learning Induces Changes in Resting-State fMRI**: Gaining experience in cognitive neuroscience and medical data processing such as brain extraction, registration, and segmentation using SPM12 and FSL.

+* **Humidification-Dehumidification Desalination Performance Prediction**: This project utilizes probabilistic machine learning models, such as Bayesian Neural Networks, SVR, DT, RF, and MLP, to predict HDH system performance based on temperature and mass flow rate inputs.
+The models estimate output ratio, heat transfer rate, and energy consumption.
+In collaboration with a PhD student from the Mechanical Engineering department of the Shahrood University of Technology.

+* **Generating Fake Faces**: Implementing GANs & DC-GANs using one-shot samples in Python.
+Focused on data augmentation using a dataset with just one image per class.

+* **[High-Resolution Video Processing](https://github.com/amingolnari/OpenCL-Video-Processing)**: Using OpenCL and OpenCV in Visual Studio C/C++.
+Addressed challenges of processing high-resolution files (Full-HD or 4K) using GPUs for optimal performance.

+* **Applications of CNN on CIFAR-10 and MNIST Datasets**: Implemented linear and non-linear regression using Keras and TensorFlow in Python.
+Explored CNN layers, activation functions, kernel size changes, and pooling.

+* **Multi-Thread Operation of a High-Resolution Convolutional Layer**: Testing performance on GPU vs. CPU using OpenCL and OpenCV in Visual Studio C/C++.

+* **Speech Preprocessing and Emotion RNN-based Classification**: Compared MelSpectrogram (ConvLSTM) and raw data (LSTM) in Python, addressing speech processing challenges with high correlation datasets.

+* **[Image-Processing Android App Development](https://github.com/amingolnari/Android-OpenCV)**: Created an Android app using OpenCV in Android Studio (Java) for tasks like Canny edge detection and face detection.

+* **Closed-Loop System Stability Analysis**: Implemented state-space model analysis using MATLAB & Simulink for linear and nonlinear control systems.

 # Licenses & Certifications

 * **[Applied Machine Learning in Python](https://www.coursera.org/account/accomplishments/verify/NJDWHSEX2VWG)**